-• To reduce the error introduced by confounding environmental factors occurring longitudinally throughout the estuary, it was decided that restoration success will be based on the site-level condition compared to least-impaired targets established from reference conditions within the same geomorphic zone (e.g., lower St Louis River, upper St Louis River, upper St. Louis Bay, St Louis Bay, or Superior Bay).
-Other least-impaired considerations may be needed for project sites in Allouez Bay, Pokegema Bay, and the Upper River since the condition class cutoff has not been fully developed at this time.
+• To reduce the error introduced by confounding environmental factors occurring longitudinally throughout the estuary, restoration success will be based on the site-level condition compared to least-impaired targets established from reference conditions within the same geomorphic zone (e.g., lower St Louis River, upper St Louis River, upper St. Louis Bay, St Louis Bay, or Superior Bay).

-Multiple sampling events will be conducted at each of the sampling sites after construction has been completed.
-However, due to staggered construction progress and only projected construction timelines for future projects, final field collections and observations to assemble the biological data are expected after 2025, with analysis and summaries to follow thereafter.
+Sampling events will be conducted at each of the sampling sites after construction has been completed.
+However, as shown above, due to staggered construction progress and projected construction timelines for future projects, final field collections and observations to assemble the biological data are expected in 2028, with analysis and summaries to follow thereafter.
 Data will be delivered to the SLRAOC GLDIVER system and each state will be responsible for analyzing this information for their respective sites.
 Once each state has completed its analysis, the BUI removal package can be prepared.